danni9594/SRIU/README.md

 # Data Preprocessing
 [Tmall Dataset](https://tianchi.aliyun.com/dataset/dataDetail?dataId=42) `data_format1 > user_log_format1.csv`\
 [Sobazaar Dataset](https://github.com/hainguyen-telenor/Learning-to-rank-from-implicit-feedback) `Data > Sobazaar-hashID.csv.gz`\
 To preprocess the above raw dataset, save them in the `raw_datasets` directory under the root directory, navigate to the `data_preprocess` directory and do `python tmall_preprocess.py` or `python soba_preprocess.py`.
-The preprocessed datasets will be saved in the `datasets` directory for later used.
+The preprocessed datasets will be saved in the `datasets` directory for later use.

 # Periodic Training
 We compare our SRIU with the other 3 baseline training strategies.
 To obtain an initial pre-trained model, navigate to `pretrained` directory and do `python train_tmall.py` or `python train_soba.py`.
 To perform periodic training using any of the training strategy, navigate to the repsective directory and do `python train_tmall.py` or `python train_soba.py`.
 Hyper-paramemeters can be configured conveniently in the entry files.